Learning Altruistic Behaviours in Reinforcement Learning without External Rewards: Experimental evaluation

 \paragraph{Choice estimate analysis.} We first qualitatively evaluate IC as an estimator for choice in Fig. \ref{fig:micro_state_analysis}, by comparing representative scenarios.
-To quantitatively analyse IC as an estimator for the leader agent's choice, we compare the leader agent's average IC (over 100 episodes) in two scenarios.
-The first is a scenario in which it can acquire many rewards, i.e. the other agent acts cooperatively, while the second is one where it can acquire only few rewards, i.e. the other agent takes random actions.
+To quantitatively analyse IC as an estimator for the leader agent's choice, we compare the leader agent's average IC (over 100 episodes) in two scenarios, one in which it can acquire many rewards, i.e. the other agent acts cooperatively, and one where it can acquire only few rewards, i.e. the other agent takes random actions.
 We show the results in Table \ref{tab:Makro_state_analysis}.
 We observe that the leader agent's estimated choice is substantially higher when it is able to acquire high rewards.
 Note that the IC estimate does not have privileged access to the reward function of the leader agent, and so this experiment evaluates its worth as a generic proxy for the leader's reward.
-Assuming that an agent has more choice when enabled to acquire high rewards, these results indicate that IC is a reasonable estimator for the leader agent's choice in LBF.
+Assuming that an agent is able to acquire higher rewards when having more choice, these results indicate that IC is a reasonable estimator for the leader agent’s choice in LBF.